 PSR or Problem Step Recorder is available from Microsoft for Windows 7.
 If downloaded and turned on it will record the steps you take to solve a problem and even screen shots of every stage

 Http://windows.microsoft.com/en-gb/windows-vista/products/features/entertainment, has a number of videos on DVD Maker, Movie Maker, Photo Gallery and Media Centre. n.b.
 Many of these are only available to Windows 7 and Vista Home Premium Edition users (Not Home Basic)

 Sharing printers and files on a home network with Windows 7 : This is said to be easy using the Homegroup feature of Windows 7 See article HERE.
 However, if you also have an XP or Vista machine attached to the network the position is different.
 Se the other article HERE

 A good site about curing Windows 7 problems at http://www.makeuseof.com/tag/top-5-commonly-reported-windows-7-problems-fix/

-Windows 7 users wont be able to install Internet Explorer 9 until they have downloaded Service Pack 1 for the operating system, according to the company.
+Windows 7 users weren’t be able to install Internet Explorer 9 until they downloaded Service Pack 1, according to the company.